 The 2020-1 FA Cup First Round draw gave us something new to embrace; pitting us against Concord Rangers for the first time.
 Now, it almost came as a shock to us once we learned that somewhere as small as Canvey Island is home to one football team.
 To learn it’s home to the Beach Boys too is mind-blowing.
 To a point.
 But that’s where this side are from.
 And, after starting out in county competitions, 2008 saw them step up into the Isthmian League; the club very much one that was on the rise.

-After starting out in county competitions, 2008 saw them step up into the Isthmian League.
 Not that the Beach Boys were hanging around.
 After two seasons, they won promotion to the Premier Division.
 Three years later, another promotion took them into the Conference South.
 It seems they had reached their level with that move upwards.
-But 2018-9 did end up with them finishing in a playoff place, only for their ground to deny them a shot at the Conference National.
+But 2018-9 did end up with them finishing in a playoff place.
+It’d only be the status of their ground that ultimately denied them a shot at the Conference National.
 It’s a pain that we can relate to lads, it really is…

 Concord Rangers: The Facts

-Concord Rangers Travel Information – Distance: 57 miles
+How to get to Concord Rangers – Travel Information – Distance: 57 miles